The Bankrate promise

-When it comes to your federal student loans, you have options when it comes to checking your balance.
+When it comes to your federal student loans, there are three primary ways to check your balance.

-Borrowers can have multiple loans with multiple lenders, so the Federal Student Aid website is a good central location, says Tobin Van Ostern, co-founder at Savi Solutions PBC.
-However, if you need more detailed information on your loans — such as your payment history, connected direct withdrawal bank accounts and more — you’ll want to visit each individual servicer website, he advises.
+Borrowers can have multiple loans with multiple lenders, so the Federal Student Aid website is a good central location.
+However, if you need more detailed information on your loans — such as seeing your payment history and connecting your withdrawal bank accounts.
+You can see what your servicer offers on its website.

 Your school’s financial aid office

 You can also check your federal loan balance through your school’s financial aid office.
 They can give you the information you need to start making payments, like your loan balance and who your servicer is.

 The U.S. Department of Education’s app, myStudentAid, is available for both iOS and Android.
 With the app, you can view your loan information, track your repayment progress and apply for additional aid.

 How to check your private student loan balance

 Your private student loan balance won’t show up on the Federal Student Aid website, since private student loans are not administered by the government, but by private lenders.
 The easiest way to check your private loan balance is to log in to your lender website or app, where you should be able to see all of the details of your loan.
 If you’re not sure who your lender is, you can also check your credit report to gain access to all of the loans that are issued in your name.
 You can currently access each of your credit reports for free, weekly, through AnnualCreditReport.com.